 This park is part of the Ozark National Forest, a hiker’s haven loaded with amazing views.

-No matter where you stay in the Buffalo National River Park, you’ll find access to cool water to soak your feet, a beautiful trail with great views and the reward of a breathtaking vista at the summit.
+No matter where you stay in the Buffalo National River Park, you’ll find access to cool water to soak your feet, a beautiful trail with great views, and the reward of a breathtaking vista at the summit.
 You can travel light and still love camping!

 Greer’s Ferry Lake is located in North Central Arkansas.
-This stretch of water runs from Choctaw in the west to Hill Creek in the north, Tumbling Shoals to the east and Cove Creek at the southern tip.
-If you like being on the water, whether it’s to fish, swim or dive, Greer’s Ferry will be a one of your favorite Arkansas Campsites.
+This stretch of water runs from Choctaw in the west to Hill Creek in the north, Tumbling Shoals to the east, and Cove Creek at the southern tip.
+If you like being on the water, whether it’s to fish, swim or dive, Greer’s Ferry will be one of your favorite Arkansas Campsites.

 There are 12 campsites on the water complex.
-You can find space for your RV as well as pitch a tent in a primitive stop.
+You can find space for your RV as well as pitch a tent at a primitive stop.
 This waterway was created by the Greer’s Ferry Dam, dedicated by President John F. Kennedy.

 It should be noted that this lake is considered to be one of the cleanest in the country, so if your scuba gear is feeling lonely, bring it to Arkansas.

 Bring a good map of the area and store it in a waterproof bag.
 Greer’s Ferry includes over 32,000 acres of water, and the shorelines offer a lot of variety.
 Do your best to get to your campsite in the daylight; the topography here can be tricky.
 We’re happy to help you find your spot!